 Computer CORE was incorporated in Alexandria in 1999.
 Close partnerships with The City of Alexandria and many Alexandria businesses, sponsors, and partners including CORE’s first stand-alone location partner, Fairlington Presbyterian Church, provided CORE the environment to thrive and grow.
 Over time, CORE has helped over 3,500 adults along the pathway to better wages and careers.

 All CORE programming is available free to residents of the City of Alexandria, who make up about 25% of our students.

-CORE operates on a lean budget relying on three full-time staff members to coordinate the work of up to 100 dedicated volunteers per year who teach courses, refurbish computers, and provide all kinds of critical support including tech, admin, graphics, web, outreach, and more.
+CORE operates on a lean budget relying on three full-time staff members to coordinate the work of up to 100 dedicated volunteers per year who teach courses, refurbish computers, and provide all kinds of critical support including technical, administrative, design, writing, web, outreach, and more.
 Computer equipment and most classroom space is typically donated.
 Since 2020, classroom space has moved to virtual.